- Doctors & Departments

 Most of the heart conditions associated with these genetic disorders are treatable with surgery and/or medication.

 Our pediatric cardiologists, in collaboration with our geneticists and other pediatric subspecialists, have the medical and surgical expertise to treat and repair the congenital heart defects associated with genetic syndromes.
-At Children’s Hospital Colorado we have multi-specialty programs for many of the genetic syndromes commonly linked to heart problems, such as the Sie Center for Down Syndrome, Marfan Syndrome Clinic and Chromosome 22q11.2 Deletion Syndrome Specialty Clinic.
+At Children’s Hospital Colorado we have multi-specialty programs for many of the genetic syndromes commonly linked to heart problems, such as the down syndrome treatment clinic - the Sie Center, Marfan Syndrome Clinic and Chromosome 22q11.2 Deletion Syndrome Specialty Clinic.